aguo312/Discussion-Forum/README.md

 ## Current Goals

-- Posting an answer to a question
 - Posting a comment to a question or answer
+- Profile page of posts and comments
 - Edit a question's text
-- Profile page of posts and comments

 ## Future Features